plus2/whereuat/README.md

     rake dev

 This sets up the correct configuration and environment (follow the instructions), then starts a sinatra app under shotgun.
+You can use this sinatra app to verify your work on `whereuat`.

 All assets are regenerated from their constituents on each request.
 The constituents are located in the `dev` directory.